 Visits by appointment are for serious wine enthusiasts and collectors.
 Tours usually include a short walk to a vineyard overlook and a quick walk through the winery.
 Note the intriguing tile work in the room where the tasting occurs; this is a Portuguese layout referred to as Calçada Portuguesa and was the inspiration for the image that appears on the Gandona wine labels.
 Often Manuel will stop by to say hi to guests.

 Total production of all their wines each year is around 1,500 cases with approximately half of their production the Encosta bottling.
+Their largest every production to date was in 2012 (2,500 cases between all their wines).
+Sometimes library wines are released to members.
 For more information and to join their mailing list, please visit www.gandona.com

 Winery